-As the reality of actually having to give birth to my baby started to hit me in the third trimester, I was searching for all those positive birth stories out there on the internet.
+As the reality of actually having to give birth to my baby started to hit me in the third trimester, I was searching for all positive birth stories out there on the internet.

-Since I found out I was pregnant, I envisioned my birth story to be a certain way; all natural, unmedicated, unassisted, vaginal birth.
+Since I found out I was pregnant, I envisioned my birth story to be a certain way: all natural, unmedicated, unassisted, vaginal birth.

 Well, if there’s one thing I’ve learned throughout this whole process is that the Universe always has a plan for you and that life can be humbling in times you least expect.

-The part when everything started to change for me was when I found out I was GBS+ during my routine check up at 36 weeks.
+The part when everything started to change for me was when I found out I was GBS+ during my routine check-up at 36 weeks.

 Here I was thinking, 15% is pretty low and sure that wouldn’t happen to me…aaand of course it did!

-I was 39+2 when my water broke at 3:00am.
+I was 39+2 when my water broke at 3:00 am.
 I was just about to go to the bathroom when a small gush of water came out.

 I wasn’t quite sure if what I thought was happening was actually happening.